zhenrong-wang/lichat/README.md

 - Once service started, it would start receiving and processing UDP messages.
 - Any user can choose an UDP client such as `nc` on GNU/Linux to post messages, command:
-  - `nc -u SERVICE_IP_ADDR SERVICE_PORT`. e.g. `nc -u localhost 8081`
+  - `nc -u SERVICE_IP_ADDR SERVICE_PORT` e.g. `nc -u localhost 8081`
-- A fresh new client would be required to choose `signup | signin` and set or provide credentials
+- A fresh new client would be required to choose `signup | signin` and set or provide credentials.
 - Once authenticated, users would be able to post public or private messages (aka.
-Chat)
+Chat).

 ## 4. Future Works